Engineering Controls Consist Of All Except

 Not A Behavior, Not A Policy

 This is where confusion starts.
+An engineering control is not a rule.
 It's not a meeting.
-That's why it's not a poster about washing your hands.
-So naturally, an engineering control is not a rule.
+It's not a poster about washing your hands.
 It's a thing made of metal, air flow, concrete, or circuitry that physically changes the exposure.

 Why People Care About Getting This Right

 Why does this matter?
+I've seen safety reps write "training" as a control for silica dust when what they really needed was a wet-cutting system.
 Because most people skip it — and then they misclassify solutions during audits, inspections, or exams.
-And i've seen safety reps write "training" as a control for silica dust when what they really needed was a wet-cutting system.
-Consider this: training helps.
+Training helps.
 But it isn't an engineering control.
-Simple, but easy to overlook.

 When you get the category wrong, you also pick the wrong fix.
-A warehouse puts up a "watch your head" sign under a low beam.
+Now, a warehouse puts up a "watch your head" sign under a low beam.
 That's an administrative control.
-In real terms, the beam is still there.
+The beam is still there.
 Someone tall, tired, and distracted will still smack it.
-An engineering control would be lowering the walkway, padding the beam, or rerouting the path.
+Here's the thing — an engineering control would be lowering the walkway, padding the beam, or rerouting the path.
 Real talk — the sign makes the company feel safe.
 The physical change makes the worker safe.

 And on the test side, the "consists of all except" format is designed to catch people who memorized examples but never understood the boundary.
-So naturally, if you don't know that PPE is not an engineering control, you'll fail that question.
+If you don't know that PPE is not an engineering control, you'll fail that question.
 Every time.

 How Engineering Controls Work (And How To Spot Them)